opnsense/docs/source/manual/virtuals.rst

 HyperV Generation 1 and 2 are supported out of the box, no additional drivers or tools are needed.

+KVM
+---
+**i440FX chipset**
+OPNsense on KVM works with virtio disks and network devices (confirmed on QEMU 5.0).

+**Q35 chipset**
+OPNsense on KVM currently does not work with the Q35 chipset.
+Virtio and other PCIe devices do not get detected properly.
+This is a FreeBSD/KVM related `issue <https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=236922>`__ that is unspecific to OPNsense.

 Others
 ------
-OPNsense can be installed on all virtual machines that support FreeBSD (such as KVM, Bhyve, VirtualBox).
+OPNsense can be installed on all virtual machines that support FreeBSD (such as Bhyve, VirtualBox).

 ------------------